Lufpa/TM3Seq-Pipeline/README.md

 ## Overview

+The workflow was design to streamline the analsys of TM3'seeq data, however, it can be used to process FASTQ files derived form any other RNA-seq protocol once the samples have been demultiplexed.
+This step might vary depending on the protocol used for library preparation.

-This workflow is designed to generate counts of the number of uniquely mapped reads to each gene for each sample provided.
+This workflow is designed to facilitate the analysis of RNA-seq data derived from TM3'seq.
+Starting from FASTQ files, the pipeline 1) trims raw reads, 2) aligns trimmed reads, and 3) counts the number of reads mapping to each gene.
+The output is a gene counts file that can be imported in standard software for the analisys of RNA-seq data.

 ### Inputs